-In the other hand, OECs of the olfactory mucosa can be obtained by simple biopsy through the external nares in all individuals without affecting the smell sensation.
-OECs from olfactory mucosa (OM-OECs) represent a promising candidate for autologous transplantation to avoid graft rejection, in the nervous system specially for spinal cord repair (26, 27).
+In the other hand, OECs of the olfactory mucosa can be obtained by simple biopsy external the in through nares individuals without affecting the smell sensation.
+OECs from olfactory mucosa (OM-OECs) represent promising a candidate for autologous transplantation to avoid graft rejection, in the nervous system specialy for spinal cord repair (26, 27).